williamdemeo/Math317-Spring2016/README.md

 --------------
 The breakdown of the final course grade is as follows:

-+ Final exam: 35 points
++ Final exam: 30 points
 + Mid-term exams: 40 points (20 each)
 + Homework: 25 points total
++ Computer Lab: 5 points total

 At the end of the semester, letter grades will be assigned roughly according to the following table.
 However, the scale may be shifted,